alexk99/the_router/bras/bras_howto_eng.md

 ## 5.2.
 Radius server configuration

 FreeRadius is used as a RADIUS server in this howto.
-The FreeRadius project has a very good documentations and the are a lot of configuration examples available on the internet, so, excuse me for not providing any examples here.
+The FreeRadius project has a very good documentations and there are a lot of configuration examples available on the internet, so, excuse me for not providing any examples here.

-But, I will provide the text of the main SQL query that illusrates using of TheRouter specific radius attributes and, the text of TheRouter VAS dictionary is also provided.
+But, I will provide the text of the main SQL query that illustrates using of TheRouter specific radius attributes and the text of TheRouter VAS dictionary is also provided.

 /etc/raddb/sql/mysql/dialup.conf